 - USEPA.
 Community Culture and the Environment: A Guide to Understanding a Sense of Place.
 US EPA (EPA 842-B-01-003), Office of Water, Washington, DC, 2002.

-- Changing Individual Behaviors to Improve Water Quality.
-The materials listed below provide useful information on how to encourage individual behavior changes on the ground that may improve water quality.
+Useful information on how to encourage individual behavior changes on the ground that may improve water quality.

 - McKenzie -Mohr, Douglas and William Smith.
 Fostering Sustainable Behaviors: An Introduction to Community -Based Social Marketing.
 Canada: New Society Publishers, 1999.
 McKenzie-Mohr’s Quick Reference for Social Marketing